Norwalk Transit District

 The Norwalk Transit District is the primary provider of public transportation services in Norwalk, Connecticut, United States, and surrounding communities.
 The local Norwalk fixed-route bus transit system, is the primary service of the district linking Norwalk and its immediate suburbs.
-The agency also operates regional bus service as far east as Milford (with GBT and Milford Transit District) and provides connections to Metro-North stations.
+The agency also operates regional bus service as far east as Milford (with Milford Transit District and GBT) and provides connections to Metro-North stations.

 Wheels2U microtransit services operate in Norwalk and Westport.

 Paratransit door-to-door services are available for residents in the service area unable to use regular transit services or, on a limited basis, are age 65 or older.
 Norwalk Transit contracts with local transportation service providers to perform some of the door-to-door services, and is also the provider of public transit for the Westport Transit District.

 The city of Norwalk founded the Norwalk Transit District in 1978, seven years after the Connecticut Company ceased operations in Norwalk outside of their route linking Norwalk to Stamford (which continues as Connecticut Transit Stamford Route 341).
 It was a pioneer in the operation of microtransit in Connecticut, with services rolling out in 2018 and expanding in 2024.
 The district receives municipal, state (Connecticut Department of Transportation) and federal (Federal Transit Administration) funding.

 Routes

 Norwalk Transit operates public bus services throughout Norwalk, Westport and Greenwich, CT.
 A streamlined route structure was rolled out in August 2025 after completion of a long-term transit study.

 A modified hub and spoke service model allows for transfers between routes at the Burnell Blvd. bus hub in downtown Norwalk as well as the South Norwalk and East Norwalk MTA Metro-North train stations.
-To facilitate transfers between local Norwalk routes and regional connections such as CTTransit Route 341, Passengers on WHEELS routes 1 and 2 can transfer in shared service areas along U.S. Route 1.
+To facilitate transfers between local Norwalk routes and regional connections such as CTTransit Route 341, passengers on WHEELS routes 1 and 2 can transfer in shared service areas along U.S. Route 1.
 Fares as of 2025 are $1.75 (US) for 90-minute unlimited rides as well as other pass and contactless fare options.